 Fred, you’ve been a part of the SketchUp community for a long time.
 Where do you think your 3D modeling story begins?

-When computers and 3D design software tools became available to schools, I started teaching a CAD/architecture course using these softwares.
-The first few years I used a program called VectorWorks, but the program was so clunky and unintuitive that it hardly encouraged creativity.
-When I discovered SketchUp at MacWorld 2002, I never looked back.
+When computers and 3D design software tools became available to schools, I started teaching a CAD/architecture course using this software.
+For the first few years, I used a program called VectorWorks, but the program was so clunky and unintuitive that it hardly encouraged creativity.
+When I discovered SketchUp at MacWorld in 2002, I never looked back.

 You were introduced to SketchUp in the early days!
 What made you try using it in the classroom?

 I realized that SketchUp allowed students to focus more on their design ideas rather than learning how to use the tool itself.
 As you would expect, we introduced SketchUp to our design classes, but we also experimented with using SketchUp in math, science, language, and history classes.
 Ultimately, our students loved using SketchUp and a few went on to do impressive work with the program.
 One of these students, Andrew Nathanson, was invited to the SketchUp 3D Basecamp 2008 to present his exceptional design work, and more generally share about the use of SketchUp in a K-12 environment.

 Introducing SketchUp to his school allowed educators and students to visualize in 3D.
 Here a historical timeline is illustrated along three dimensions of space.